SovietComrad/SkinPack/README.md

 Go to the OTHER File Explorer opened (The one with the skin pack you downloaded from here!).
 You will see a file named "manifest.json"
 Click on it.
 (If asked what to use to open click NOTEPAD)

 STEP 8: You will see some code, DON'T PANIC.
-We're not going
+We're not going to be doing any high tech coding, we're just going to copy and paste some things into here.
+Go to https://uuidgenerator.net/version4, and click the "Copy" button.

+In the manifest.json you will see this code:

+{
+  "header": {
+    "version": [
+      1,
+      0,
+      0
+    ],
+    "name": "Soviet_SkinPack",
+    "uuid": "d671782a-61cf-4566-9706-05bf102c175e"
+  },
+  "modules": [
+    {
+      "version": [
+        1,
+        0,
+        0
+      ],
+      "type": "skin_pack",
+      "uuid": "261bab37-4b43-4e58-aab4-59c580ce3b0b"
+    }
+  ],
+  "format_version": 1
+}

+STEP 9: WE WILL BE REPLACING THE "uuid" WITH NEW ONES WE COPIED FROM THE WEBSITE.